 Seminar on “From Service-Oriented Computing to Microservices and Beyond” for the Programming Languages course, 2016, Università di Bologna, Bologna, IT | Slides

-As a reference for the styling of the project proposal and report, students can use the following
+As a reference for the styling of the project report, please use the following

-The official exam sessions are published on AlmaEsami, where the students must register before the delivery of their project reports.
-Students registered for the exam on AlmaEsami should automatically receive a notification of the grading (which usually takes around two weeks after each deadline).
 Grades are officially registered one week after the notification from AlmaEsami.
-Within that week, students who passed the exam but want to re-take it (on the same project proposal), can notify the teacher, who will not register their grade.
-Students have 1 attempt to re-take the exam, after which the last passing grade will be registered automatically.
+Within that week, groups which passed the exam but want to re-take it (fixing possible shortcomings of the delivered project), can notify the teacher via email, who will exclude their grade from the registration.
+Groups have 1 attempt to re-take the exam, after which the last passing grade will be registered automatically.

 All deliveries happen via email at the address saverio.giallorenzo[at]gmail.com and must contain in the subject the prefix [Network Analysis].